carolyn-sun/simple-lang-stats/README.md

 ## Quick Start

-Set a `GitHub_TOKEN` secret in your repository settings in case you reach the API rate limit. `Repo` scope is sufficient.
+Set a `PAT` secret in your repository settings in case you reach the API rate limit. `Repo` scope is sufficient.

 Add this marker to your README.md where you want the language statistics to appear: